Casey Netball Association

 a) Age groups for Junior Competitions will be taken from January 1st i.e. a player in the 15 & Under Competition should remain fifteen (15) years up until the 31st December.

-b) A maximum of three (3) boys may take the court in Netta, Modified and Under 13 competitions.
+b) A maximum of three (3) boys may take the court in Netta, Under 11 and Under 13 competitions.
 Male players must play one (1) in each third, being either GS/GA, GK/GD, or WA/C/WD.
-Where participants are aged 12-17 years inclusive, a modified mixed division may be offered in appropriate age groups in addition to girls’ only divisions.

 c)Players participating in the Netta & Under 11 Sections (No Finals) are permitted to "Fill In" for higher ranked teams within their club.
 Playing 3 games in the higher sections ties the player to the higher section